“I have the greatest respect for their knowledge of the

 EDITOR’S NOTE: UPDATE!

-It turns out that the joke was on Michele.
-A marketing representative from another major Philadelphia sports team perused our website, found the above entry, and concluded that Michele must be the person responsible at the firm for season ticket purchases.
+It turns out that the joke was on that other attorney.
+A marketing representative from another major Philadelphia sports team perused our website, found the above entry, and concluded that she must be the person responsible at the firm for season ticket purchases.
 She can’t get rid of him.

 A friend of mine, Al, sent me a couple of excerpts from a book of translations of ancient legal documents.
 Al thought I’d be particularly interested in the Formula of Excommunication of Animals.
 (Locusts and caterpillars are enjoined to leave the vineyards within six days, upon failure of which “we excommunicate them through this document and curse them by the same.”)
 I was more impressed with a certain contract provision, circa 988 A.D.
 I think we should incorporate it in all agreements we write: